best beaches in peru

 lobitos peru beaches

 If you want a beach that combines history and adventure, Lobitos is for you!
-This beach is located 127 kilometers northwest of Piura (Peruvian north department) and was an ancient British oil settlement in the late 19th century.
-The zone was exclusively owned by British residents and workers of the oil company, and Peruvians were prohibited from entering.
-In this sense, the Peruvian government, through its army, took possession of the beach in 1968, expelling the British and putting military bases.
+It is located 127 kilometers northwest of Piura and was an ancient British oil settlement in the late 19th century.
+The Peruvians were prohibited from entering this zone.
+In this sense, the Peruvian government, through its army, took possession of it in 1968, expelling the British and putting a military base.

-In turn, the military abandoned the bases built there in the mid-90s.
-Leaving abandoned Victorian buildings, rusty small oil extraction refineries, and some dismantled military bases.
-In this form, this history is combined with the perfect waves (some more than 8 feet of altitude) that present the beach.
+In turn, the military abandoned the base built there in the mid-90s.
+Leaving abandoned Victorian buildings, rusty small refineries, and some dismantled military bases.
+Thus, this history is combined with perfect waves of more than 8 feet of altitude.
 Even, these are cataloged as the perfect to practice surfing in Peru.
-This characteristic combines with blue skies (throughout the whole year), white sand, fresh and intense blue water, and a warm climate.
-No wonder many surf schools are located in the abandoned victorian houses of this beach.
-Also, you can see many amateur and professional surfers around the world enjoying this beach.
+Also, it has blue skies around the year, white sand, fresh and intense blue water, and a warm climate.
+No wonder many surf schools are located there.

 • What to do: Surfing, paddle surfing, swimming, relaxing, sun tanning.